-EMORY CINEMATIQUE Series Explores French Cinema's Global Perspective, Now thru 4/23
+EMORY CINEMATIQUE Series to Explore French Cinema's Global Perspective, 1/22-4/23

 The series' theme for the spring 2014 semester is "Global French Cinema."
 Curated by Charlie Michael, an assistant professor in Emory's Department of French and Italian, "Global French Cinema" explores the global current that permeates the history of French film and is comprised of a mix of canonical examples of French cinema and contemporary titles with specifically "global" themes and influences.